 Cost of Lodgify vs. Airbnb

-While Airbnb takes a commission per booking from both the host and the traveler, Lodgify charges a monthly fee which varies depending on how many properties you have, or if you choose to pay monthly, yearly or biennially.
+While Airbnb takes a commission per booking from both the host and the traveler, Lodgify charges a monthly fee which varies depending on how many properties you have, and if you choose to pay monthly, yearly or biannually.

 So, putting this into numerical terms: If the average Airbnb booking* had a value of $1,500, the total amount for host fees would come to around $225.
 Comparing that to a $225 fee, you would only spend $32 a month for your own website with Lodgify.

 To better explain how Lodgify’s software can save you money, we’ve done some more calculations.

 Let’s take a look at some hypothetical sums to help paint a better picture of how the two services’ fees are divided up between guests and hosts in case of the shared host and guest fee – plus, what both services really cost you.